zachabarnes/squad-comprehension-net/README.md

 ## Requirements
 The code provided pressuposes a working installation of Python 2.7, as well as TensorFlow 0.12.1.

-It should also install all needed dependnecies through `pip install -r requirements.txt`.
+It should also install all needed dependencies through `pip install -r requirements.txt`.

 ## Data and Preprocessing